 As you study French, make a list of French/English cognates (words that sound the same and share the same meaning).

-To study, write your cognates on a piece of paper in two columns (one for French and one for English) and quiz yourself by folding the piece of paper vertically in half.
+To study, write your cognates on a piece of paper in two columns (one for French words and one for English words) and quiz yourself by folding the piece of paper vertically in half.
 Test your ability to remember both the English meaning and the French word.